-Miss BumBum Suzy Cortez Gets On All Fours In A Bunny Mask In Sizzling Pic
+Suzy Cortez Gets On The Floor In A Bunny Mask In Sizzling New Pic

-Miss BumBum Suzy Cortez is no stranger to pushing the envelope with sexy shots, but she may have posted her sultriest yet when she dressed in dominatrix-inspired attire while posing on all fours.
+Miss BumBum Suzy Cortez is no stranger to pushing the envelope with sexy shots, but she may have posted her sultriest yet when she dressed in dominatrix-inspired attire while posing on the floor.

 In her newest Instagram post, Suzy added in her caption that any of her 2 million fans who were interested in more sizzling shots could sign up for exclusive content from the Brazilian bombshell.
 Though Suzy makes money from appearances and modeling contracts, she often posts about her private website, suggesting that it is a significant source of revenue for the buxom brunette.